huangsam/namigo/README.md

 ## Motivation

-Choosing the right name for your projects, packages, or even DNS entries can be surprisingly challenging.
-We often find ourselves stuck, brainstorming for hours, only to come up with names that are either already taken or don't quite capture the essence of our work.
+Finding the right name for projects or packages is often harder than it seems.

-Namigo was born out of this very frustration.
-It aims to streamline the naming process by providing a simple and efficient tool to search for available names across different domains, such as package repositories and DNS.
-Whether you're a seasoned developer or just starting out, Namigo is designed to be your friendly companion, helping you find the perfect name quickly and easily.
+Namigo solves this "naming block" by providing a simple tool to quickly search for available names across package repositories and DNS, letting you focus on building.

-Essentially, Namigo seeks to alleviate the "naming block" by offering a practical solution to explore and validate potential names, allowing you to focus on building rather than just brainstorming.

 ## Getting started